2013 Malian presidential election

 Presidential elections were held in Mali on 28 July 2013, with a second round run-off held on 11 August.
-Ibrahim Boubacar Keïta defeated Soumaïla Cissé in the run-off to become the new President of Mali.
+On his third bid, career politician Ibrahim Boubacar Keita of the Rally for Mali defeated Soumaïla Cissé in the run-off to become the new President of Mali.
+His victory was largely attributed to support from influential Islamist figures, primarily "people's imam" Mahmoud Dicko, as well as backing from the military, including the leaders of the 2012 coup.
+Keita's rise to power represented a continuation of the political establishment that had prevailed under former presidents Touré and Konaré.

 Background

 According to the 1992 constitution, elections should have taken place in 2012.
 The first round was originally scheduled for 29 April, and the second round scheduled for 13 May.
 The first round was also planned to include a referendum on revising the constitution.

 The elections would have marked the end of the second term of office of President Amadou Toumani Touré, conforming to the Malian constitution which limits individuals to two presidential terms.
 Touré confirmed, at a press conference on 12 June 2011, that he would not stand for election again.